 Time Out and The Reykjavík Grapevine list poetry slams at Loft on Bankastræti, fiction readings at the historic Hannesarholt, or what’s happening at the deliciously named Poetry Brothel Reykjavík.
 There are readings, mostly in Icelandic, of new publications at the country’s oldest bookstore Eymundsson, founded in 1872.
 A popular rendezvous spot for writers, it’s located on one of Reykjavík’s main drags, Austurstraeti.
 At the multi-level store, you’ll find not only books and literary journals, but made-in-Iceland stationery supplies — pens are a bit of a fetish for most writers — and a mini café.

 The not-to-miss literary event is the big, blow-out Reykjavík International Literary Festival held every two years.
-You can plan for it now as the next one’s slated for April 2019.
+You can plan for the next one slated for April 21 – 24 this year.
 Events are held in English and there’s no fee to attend, except for the Book Ball, the closing party.
 Celebrated Icelandic and international writers participate in readings and discussion panels at important buildings around town, like the Nordic House.

 The festival recognizes authors and publishers with an honor called the Publisher’s Fellowship, which I was fortunate to receive one year.
 At one cocktail party, I was introduced to Björk by a mutual friend, the shamaness-poet-rebel extraordinaire Didda Jonsdóttir, who penned the unofficial punk anthem “Ó, Reykjavík.”
 Björk, in person an ethereal confection of pastels, like some creature from a Fragonard painting, curtseyed upon meeting me.
 Another happy moment was running into Audur Jónsdóttir, one of Iceland’s literary stars who happens to be the granddaughter of Halldór Laxness, winner of the 1955 Nobel Prize in Literature.
 Audur has been nominated for Iceland’s top literary awards.